 Miso Salmon.
 Ikura.
 Mushroom rice.
 This may be one of my new favorite dishes so far.
 While browsing through Instagram the other day, I came across a picture of salmon topped with a mountain of ikura.
 As soon as I saw it, I had to have it.
 The following day I went to my local Asian market and purchased as much ikura as I could afford – ikura is not cheap by any means!
 To make it into one complete meal, I whipped up mushroom rice and seasoned the fish with miso.
 I kid you not, my fiance muttered the words, “oh my god” with his first bite.
 Here is the recipe for miso salmon with ikura and mushroom rice.

 The first time I prepared this dish, I used cooked rice for the mushroom rice.
 The second time I made it (yes, I admit, I had it twice in one week), I used raw rice and cooked it right with the fish.
 Having tried both ways, I believe the dish was more successful when made with cooked rice.
 Why?
 Because the fish cooks faster than raw rice.
 Using already cooked rice allows both items to be done at the same time.

 Set aside the salmon and start on the mushroom rice.
 The secret ingredient for making the rice utterly delicious?
 Butter.
 Just as fried rice needs butter, this mushroom rice needs butter.
-Once the mushroom are cooked and the rice is mixed in, place the salmon on top.
-Cover the pan and cook for 7-8 minutes or until the fish is done cooking.
+Once the mushroom is cooked and the rice is mixed in, place the salmon on top.
+Cover the pan and cook for 7-8 minutes or until the fish is done.
 Remove from heat and top with a healthy amount of ikura.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.